Whitehorse City Council is led by the Chief Executive Officer who operates under the guidance of the elected Council.

 Prior to this, Peter had held various corporate and financial roles with Eastman Kodak Asia Pacific in Tokyo and Kodak Australasia.

-Areas of responsibility: Finance and Corporate Performance, People & Culture, Compliance, Business Technology, and Property and Rates.
+Areas of responsibility: Finance and Corporate Performance, People and Culture, Compliance, Business Technology, and Property and Rates.

 Role of Corporate Services Division: The Corporate Services division is responsible for managing Council's monetary transactions, computer systems, records, human resources, training, risk management, corporate projects, parking, local laws, animal management and school crossing supervision, and for co-ordinating rates, valuations, property management and GIS functions.
 This division is also responsible for ensuring Council's compliance in relation to Privacy, the Public Records Act and Record Management Standards.